wp-plugins/listly/readme.txt

 = Are the lists responsive? =

-Yes, and you can choose from any of the four layouts and all layouts adjust responsively.
+Yes, & you can choose from any of the four layouts and all layouts adjust responsively.
 Lists are not like iFrames.
-They have dyamic height and width based on the content and the available space.
+They have dyamic height & width based on the content & the available space.

 = How long can a list be? =